sekai-app/sekai-memobase/readme.md

 ## Core Features

-- **🎯 Memory for User, not Agent**: Define and control exactly what user information your AI captures.
+**🎯 Memory for User, not Agent**

+Define and control exactly what user information your AI captures.

+📈 **SOTA**

-- 📈 **SOTA**: check out performance on [public benchmark](./docs/experiments/locomo-benchmark) against mem0, langmem, zep...
+check out performance on [public benchmark](./docs/experiments/locomo-benchmark) against mem0, langmem, zep...

+📅 **Time-aware Memory**

-- 📅 **Time-aware Memory**: Memobase has more than user profiles, it also records [user event](https://docs.memobase.io/features/event/event).
+Memobase has more than user profiles, it also records [user event](https://docs.memobase.io/features/event/event).
 User event is essiential to answer time-related question, see how we can [improve temporal memory much better](./docs/experiments/locomo-benchmark/README.md#Result) than other memory solutions.

+**🖼️ Contorllable Memory**

-- **🖼️ Contorllable Memory**: Among all types of memory, only some may enhance your product experience.
+Among all types of memory, only some may enhance your product experience.
 Memobase offers a flexible configuration for you to [design the profile](https://docs.memobase.io/features/profile/profile).

+**🔌 Easy Integration**

-- **🔌 Easy Integration**: Minimal code changes to integrate with your existing LLM stack with [API](https://docs.memobase.io/api-reference/overview), [Python](https://pypi.org/project/memobase/)/[Node](./src/client/memobase-ts/README.md)/[Go](./src/client/memobase-go/README.md) SDK.
+Minimal code changes to integrate with your existing LLM stack with [API](https://docs.memobase.io/api-reference/overview), [Python](https://pypi.org/project/memobase/)/[Node](./src/client/memobase-ts/README.md)/[Go](./src/client/memobase-go/README.md) SDK.

+**⚡️ Batch-Process**:

-- **⚡️ Batch-Process**: Memobase offers every user a buffer to batch processing the chats after the conversation.
+Memobase offers every user a buffer to batch processing the chats after the conversation.
 Fast & Cheap.

+**🚀 Production Ready**

-- **🚀 Production Ready**: Memobase is building with FastAPI, Postgres and Redis, supporting request caching, authing, telemetry...
+Memobase is building with FastAPI, Postgres and Redis, supporting request caching, authing, telemetry...
 [Fully dockerized](./src/server/readme.md).